CruzVermelhaCNE/INEMTripulacoesFetcher/README.md

 ## Why we did this

-There is no direct way to export to XLSX,
+There is no direct way to export to XLSX.

 ## Why is this so easy to do